 A Fund that relies on its Manager or Sub-Investment Manager's ability to pursue the Fund's investment objective is subject to active management risk.
 The Manager or Sub-Investment Manager will apply investment techniques and risk analyses in making investment decisions for a Fund and there can be no guarantee that these will produce the desired results.
-A Fund generally does not attempt to time the market and instead generally stays fully invested in the relevant asset class, such as U.S. equities or non-U.S. equities.
-Notwithstanding its benchmark, a Fund may buy securities not included in its benchmark or hold securities in very different proportions from its benchmark.
+Notwithstanding any benchmark against which it may be compared, a Fund may buy securities not included in its benchmark or hold securities in very different proportions from its benchmark.
 To the extent a Fund invests in those securities, its performance depends on the ability of its Sub-Investment Manager to choose securities that perform better than securities that are included in the benchmark.